Modular sugarcane manufacturing · Indonesia

 SugarNet is building the infrastructure layer for decentralized sugarcane production.

-Low-capital, fast-to-deploy KRAAL systems that turn cane into juice, syrup, sticks, vinegar, fiber and feed — close to the source.
+Low-capital, fast-to-deploy KRAAL platforms that turn cane into juice, syrup, vinegar, edible nutritious cane sticks, animal feed and fiber — close to the source.

 Modular infrastructure Automation + software Farmer value capture